Quantum Advantage for Multi-option Portfolio Pricing and Valuation Adjustments: Introduction

-Until recently, little to no known literature expounded upon quantizing the CVA computation.
-The recent works \cite{Zapata2021} in May of 2021 demonstrated the first attempt of quantizing the CVA formula, introducing numerous heuristics and adoption of QAE variants to reduce circuit depth and resource requirements for implementations on near-term quantum devices.
-In particular, a Bayesian variant using engineered likelihood functions were explored, while using standard techniques for accelerating Monte Carlo sampling techniques by Montanaro.
-Under classical settings, the classical counterpart of the Monte Carlo engines are used to approximate CVA computations \cite{Green2015}.
-However, alternative proposals such as the use of neural networks have been proposed \cite{she2018neural}.
+Notably, Montanaro's work demonstrates the near quadratic speedup over the best classical methods in the estimation of mean output values of arbitrary randomized algorithms in the general settings for QMC~\cite{Montanaro2015}.
+Since then, new research has found improvements in the quantum advantage for multilevel Monte Carlo methods for SDEs found in mathematical finance \cite{An2020}, as well as for quantum multi-variate Monte Carlo problems \cite{Arjan2021}.
+But the QMC algorithms developed in \cite{Montanaro2015} are based on the convectional QAE~\cite{brassard2002quantum} and therefore, is not guaranteed to output unbiased estimators.
+For some applications, it is desirable to consider unbiased QMC algorithms.

-Using the approximation of partition functions to demonstrate speedups in multiple stage Markov chain Monte Carlo techniques, Montanaro's work extends previous works \cite{Heinrich2001} to reduce the number of repetitions required to estimate an observable up to a desired accuracy in general settings.
-Since then, new research has found improvements in the quantum advantage for multilevel Monte Carlo methods for SDEs found in mathematical finance \cite{An2020}, as well as for quantum multi-variate Monte Carlo problems. \cite{Arjan2021}.
-However, there is no known literature of the applications of such findings under the CVA setting.
+Classical algorithms to approximate CVA computations also use the Monte Carlo engines~\cite{Green2015}.
+But until recently, little to no known literature has expounded on quantising the CVA computation.
+A recent work demonstrated the first attempt of quantising the CVA formula, introducing numerous heuristics and the adoption of QAE variants to reduce the circuit depth and resource requirements for implementations on near-term quantum devices~\cite{Zapata2021}.
+In particular, a Bayesian variant using engineered likelihood functions was explored, while using standard techniques for accelerating Monte Carlo sampling techniques by Montanaro.
+However, in the fault-tolerant setting, it remains unexplored the theoretically provable quantum speedup from applying QMC to CVA.